Proteomics Experts Unite for EPIC-XS

 Logistical hurdles presented by the significant number of datasets that can be generated by proteomics methodologies, will also be addressed within EPIC-XS.
 There is a very strong link on proteomics bioinformatics with the ELIXIR ESFRI project, where the proteomics community is led by EPIC-XS partners (Oliver Kohlbacher, Lennart Martens, Juan Antonio Vizcaino).
 Also, developments in this context will be aligned within the European Open Science Cloud (EoSC), where partner EBI is involved in the current project EoSCPilot.

-By providing the broader proteomics community optimal access to experts in the field, and by enabling them to avail of high-end mass spectrometry technology, hardware and bioinformatics tools, will help overcome many of these challenges.
+Providing the broader proteomics community optimal access to experts in the field, and enabling them to utilize high-end mass spectrometry technology, hardware and bioinformatics tools, will help overcome many of these challenges.
 EPIC-XS will facilitate this access and will also provide hands-on training for researchers, helping to develop best practice workflow, and will also aid the dissemination of proteomics data into publicly available databases and broaden the expertise of experienced scientists and those new to the field of proteomics.

 MOF: Support for scientists is provided by allowing researchers open access to the research facilities within the EPIC-XS platform.
 They will gain expert advice with respect to execution of their proteomics experiments and will be provided with the technical support necessary to perform their experiments.
 There is ample expertise within the consortium to guide life science research projects throughout Europe, both through their prior involvement in PRIME-XS and their strong involvement in national proteomics initiatives and facilities.